rdkibler/superfold/README.md

 *   [Tree](https://github.com/deepmind/tree)
 *   [tqdm](https://github.com/tqdm/tqdm)

-TODO: there are some that need to be added
+TODO: are there some that need to be added/removed?

 We thank all their contributors and maintainers!